claffin/cloudproxy/README.md

 ##### Required
 - `USERNAME` - set the username for the forward proxy.
-- `PASSWORD` - set the password for the forward proxy.
+- `PASSWORD` - set the password for the forward proxy. or/and
+- `ALLOWED_IP` - set allowed ip to use proxy.

 ##### Optional

 `` AGE_LIMIT`` - set the age limit for your forward proxies in seconds.
 Once the age limit is reached, the proxy is replaced.
 A value of 0 disables the feature.
 Default value: 0.
+`` PROXY_STEALTH `` remove request proxy headers.
+Tinyproxy quote: "Note that RFC 2616 requires proxies to set the Via header, so by enabling this option, you break compliance.
+Don't disable the Via header unless you know what you are doing..."
+Default: false

 See individual provider pages for environment variables required in above providers supported section.